terrytaylorbonn/terrytaylorbonn.github.io/0b-concepts.markdown

 #### *Goal of this page (WIP): Summarize the concepts learned from doing the hands-on QS demos.*

+There is a "Concepts" section in 2 NNs, 2b Models, 3 Agents, 3b Projects, but the goal of this concepts section is different.
+Its to explain the core gist of all of these.
+Using the simplest example from the QS.
+This section may not be like that right now, but its moving in that direction.
+The QS in 2-3b will be more about details (I plan ZAI as a long-term "hobby").

 <br>

 *AI project components* <br>